xiaodown/pancrythm/README.md

  * Clone the git repo: `git clone git@github.com:xiaodown/pancrythm.git`
  * Create a python virtual environment.
    * I use uv for this now: `cd pancrythm; uv venv`
- * Install the required libraries: `uv pip install -r requirements.txt`
+ * Install the required libraries: `source .venv/bin/activate; uv pip install -r requirements.txt`
  * Create a discord bot:
-   * This is covered elsewhere, but basically:
+   * This is covered elsewhere on the internet, but basically:
      * Go to the [Discord Developer Portal](https://discord.com/developers/applications) and register a new application
      * Save your API key somewhere safe!
      * App settings -> Installation -> set Install Link to None